Aditya Nagpal

 • Business+: $12.50 per user per month (billed annually)

-Best For: Teams of any size that want real-time chat with deep integrations across their stack.
+Best for: teams of any size that want real-time chat wired into their whole stack.

 2. Microsoft Teams

 Microsoft Teams is the obvious pick if your company already runs on Microsoft 365.
-Chat, video conferencing, file sharing, and document co-editing sit in one place, and everything connects natively to Outlook, Word, Excel, and SharePoint.
+Chat, video, file sharing and document co-editing sit in one place and connect natively to Outlook, Word, Excel and SharePoint.

 • Teams and channels for projects and departments